miamreid/mod-1-challenge/README.md

 Refactoring the code also helped optimize the site, with a descriptive title, alt text on every image, and logical structure.

-I learned about additional semantic HTML elements while refactoring the source code, such as <article>, <aside>, and <nav>.
+I learned about additional semantic HTML elements while refactoring the source code, such as "article", "aside", and "nav".

 ## Usage